Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 the proceed gate; the final tier label is still derived from the agreed entropy set count by the ladder above.

-In both label cases, a below-threshold minority can advertise a conflicting or unacquirable entropy hash without vetoing the aligned cohort.
+In both label cases, a silent or below-threshold minority cannot veto the aligned cohort.
+A below-threshold conflicting or unacquirable entropy hash is handled by the conflict path and falls back if the bounded observation window does not resolve it.

 If no entropy hash reaches the entropy gate threshold before the bounded deadline, the round must fall back to the Tier 1 consensus-bound digest.
 This